Reducing the U.S. abortion rate

 is produced.
 They also believe that human personhood starts at that

-the blastocyst implants itself to the uterine wall.
+the blastocyst implants itself in the uterine wall.

 We will use the medical definition here.